Admitting What Is Obvious

 i will say, though, that the mental barriers were still quite significant. it took me many years to get over that fear and get out of my own way. but you're totally right that there are many people for whom real-world structural problems get in the way of following their passions. appreciate you sharing!

-Chanan Krivisky about 1 year ago
+Chanan Krivisky almost 2 years ago

 Wow!
 Clearly cuts right to the heart of the matter.